-Additional teaching staff: Dr. Sebastian Paczkowski
+Module coordinator: Dr. Sebastian Paczkowski

 The module will introduce the most relevant energy conversion technologies related to municipal and industrial waste products, non-woody and woody biomass.
 In addition, aspects of production/abundance, harvesting, logistic, and storage of non-woody and woody biomass, as well as municipal and industrial waste will be addressed.